link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

   b.
 IEC 60730 : International standards focused on safety and performance requirements for automatic control devices which can be applied to considered sensors and RC devices
   c.
 IEC 62133 : Covers safety requirements for lithium-ion and lithium polymer batteries that can be applied to powering our project

- 3. SAE
+ 3. SAE (Society of Automotive Engineers)
   a.
 SAE J1772 : Specifies electrical and mechanical requirements for AC charging connectors that can be applied to powering our project